-Law students may not have completed formal training in professional responsibility by the time they begin their externships.
-For that reason, supervisors should inform externs of their offices' specific policies concerning confidentiality.
+Depending on where they are in their legal education, your externs may not have completed formal training in professional responsibility by the time they begin their externships.
+For that reason, field supervisors should inform externs of their office's specific policies concerning confidentiality.
 We also encourage you to help your extern identify and navigate ethical issues that may arise during the extern's fieldwork, such as protecting client confidences, upholding the duty of candor to third parties and tribunals, zealous advocacy, and avoiding conflicts of interest.